 Allergies

-Patients take fewer “antihistamines” and have a better quality of life.
+Patients report less antihistamines and a noticeably better quality of life.

 Allergies from the perspective of Chinese medicine